Hippasus: Life

-Little is known about the life of Hippasus.
+Not much is known about the life of Hippasus.
 He may have lived in the late 5th century BC, about a century after the time of Pythagoras.
 Metapontum in Magna Graecia is usually referred to as his birthplace, although according to Iamblichus (3rd century AD) some claim Metapontum to be his birthplace, while others the nearby city of Croton.
 Hippasus is recorded under the city of Sybaris in Iamblichus's list of each city's Pythagoreans.
 He also states that Hippasus was the founder of a sect of the Pythagoreans called the Mathematici (μαθηματικοί) in opposition to the Acusmatici (ἀκουσματικοί); but elsewhere he makes him the founder of the Acusmatici in opposition to the Mathematici.

 Iamblichus says about the death of Hippasus:

 It is related to Hippasus that he was a Pythagorean, and that, owing to his being the first to publish and describe the sphere from the twelve pentagons, he perished at sea for his impiety, but he received credit for the discovery, though really it all belonged to HIM (for in this way they refer to Pythagoras, and they do not call him by his name).